 - dealing with diverse business cultures, delivering presentations and finding funding.

-Much of the work involves pitching and being proactive in selling your ideas and work to prospective customers and clients.
-This applies whether you are self-employed, working freelance or employed within a company.
+You will need to be proactive at selling your ideas and work to prospective customers and clients.
+This applies whether you're self-employed, working freelance or employed within a company.

 - Experienced animators can earn around £23,000 to £26,000.

 - Salaries for animators with at least ten years' experience are around £36,000+.

 For information on animation freelance rates, see the Broadcasting Entertainment Cinematograph and Theatre Union (BECTU).
 Starting salaries are low, but it's important to build up experience and contacts to secure future work.

 Income figures are intended as a guide only.